 First, Provision Your Development Devices

 To start developing an iCloud app, you must have an appropriate device provisioning profile and bundle Id.
-If you don’t already have these in place, learn about setting up a provisioning profile and bundle Id in “Provisioning Your App for Store Technologies” in App Distribution Guide.
+If you still do not have these in place, learn about setting up a provisioning profile and bundle Id in “Provisioning Your App for Store Technologies” in App Distribution Guide.

 iCloud Data Transfer Proceeds Automatically and Securely